Whether your home is a brand-new build or a 100-year-old Tudor, your residential roof is one of the most important structural elements.

 The roof is typically one of the most expensive components of residential construction.
 The cost of a roof repair or installation is made up of several factors including materials, labor, accessories, location, accessibility, etc.

-- Roof Repair Estimate – Typically, a roof repair may cost anywhere between $200 and $4000.
-If your roof repair gets to be more than 50% of the cost of replacement, it’s time to consider a new roof installation.
+- Repair Estimate – Typically, a roof repair may cost anywhere between $200 and $4000.
+If it gets to be more than 50% of the cost of replacement, it’s time to consider a new roof installation.

-- Residential Roof Installation – The average range for roof replacement costs is between $7,000 and $15,000.
-Some materials can be double or even triple that amount depending on the size of your roof and your geographic location.
+- Residential Installation – The average range for replacement costs is between $7,000 and $15,000.
+Some materials can double or even triple that amount depending on the size of your roof and your geographic location.